Synthesize signals from lifetimes#

 )

-A reference signal of known lifetime, obtained with the same instrument and sampling parameters, is required to correct/calibrate the phasor coordinates of signals.
+A reference signal of known lifetime is required to calibrate the phasor coordinates.
+The reference signal must be obtained with the same instrument and sampling parameters.
 The calibrated phasor coordinates match the theoretical phasor coordinates expected for the lifetimes:

 reference_signal, _, _ = lifetime_to_signal(